GabbyJ/Tandem-trivia/README.md

 ### AC

-- [ X ] A user can view questions.
+- [X] A user can view questions.
-- [ X ] Questions with their multiple choice options must be displayed one at a time.
+- [X] Questions with their multiple choice options must be displayed one at a time.
 Questions should not repeat in a round.
-- [ X ] A user can select only 1 answer out of the 4 possible answers.
+- [X] A user can select only 1 answer out of the 4 possible answers.
-- [ X ] The correct answer must be revealed after a user has submitted their answer
+- [X] The correct answer must be revealed after a user has submitted their answer
-- [ X ] A user can see the score they received at the end of the round<br/>
+- [X] A user can see the score they received at the end of the round<br/>
 **Bonus**
 - [ ] Add unit tests